Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-See 3 monthly Nickel price assessments covering 3 locations: United States, Europe and China.
-Also check Nickel price history since 2007 and forecasts.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 226 commodities, including Nickel.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Nickel.

 Commodity